MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 - Phase 4 – Apply your custom settings and applications
 - Phase 5 – Deploy at scale with Windows Autopilot

-At the end of this guide, you’ll have a cloud-native Windows endpoint ready to start testing in your environment.
+At the end of this guide, you have a cloud-native Windows endpoint ready to start testing in your environment.
 Before you get started, you might want to check out the Azure AD join planning guide at [How to plan your Azure AD join implementation](/azure/active-directory/devices/azureadjoin-plan).

 ## Phase 1 – Set up your environment

 :::image type="content" source="../media/cloud-native-windows-endpoints/phase-1.png" alt-text="Phase 1.":::

 Before you build your first cloud-native Windows endpoint, there are some key requirements and configuration that need to be checked.
-This phase will walk you through checking the requirements, configuring [Windows Autopilot](../../autopilot/windows-autopilot.md), and creating some settings and applications.
+This phase walks you through checking the requirements, configuring [Windows Autopilot](../../autopilot/windows-autopilot.md), and creating some settings and applications.

 ### Step 1 - Network requirements

-Your cloud-native Windows endpoint will need access to several internet services.
+Your cloud-native Windows endpoint needs access to several internet services.
 Start your testing on an open network.
 Or, use your corporate network after providing access to all the endpoints that are listed at [Windows Autopilot networking requirements](../../autopilot/networking-requirements.md).

 If your wireless network requires certificates, you can start with an Ethernet connection during testing while you determine the best approach for wireless connections for device provisioning.